 Writing your résumé can be an overwhelming task, to say the least.
 After all, you’re supposed to compress your professional skills and achievements into one or two pages in a way that makes employers want to hire you on the spot.

 But, no matter how awesome your experience, qualifications and accomplishments all look on paper, the language you use to present yourself as a viable candidate can do more harm than good.

-Here are the 20 worst, dumbest and most overused words and phrases you should never put on your CV!
+Here are the 20 worst, most overused, and inappropriate words and phrases you should never put on your résumé!

 What exactly is it that motivates you to get out of bed each morning, go to work and do your job?
 Is it the money, perhaps?
 You know, the money you need to pay your rent and bills?
 Saying that you’re a ‘motivated individual’ gives hiring managers no insight whatsoever into your work ethic, which is probably what you were hoping to highlight here.
 A much better way to do this would be to say something along the lines of: ‘Motivated to expand my learning horizons and competencies’.